-A relevant target group are people considering establishing their first business in the archipelago and islands (AI) region.
-Also experienced entrepreneurs considering the establishment of new business in Al area, skilled professional people currently in employee positions or students in universities and vocational schools considering the establishment in Al region are relevant target groups.
+A relevant target group is people considering establishing their first business in the archipelago and islands (AI) region.
+Also experienced entrepreneurs considering the establishment of new business in AI area, skilled professional people currently in employee positions or students in universities and vocational schools considering the establishment in AI region can are relevant target groups.